firstcontributions/first-contributions/README.md

 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

 ## Submit your changes for review

+> Creating a pull request initiates a request to maintainers of repository to add the changes you made to the main repository.

 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.